 Primary metabolites are the compounds that have essential roles related to the photosynthesis, respiration and plant growth and development.
 These include phytosterols, acyl lipids, nucleotides, amino acids and organic acids.

-The other photochemicals, many of which accumulate in surprisingly high concentrations in some species, are considered secondary metabolites.
+The other photo chemicals, many of which accumulate in surprisingly high concentrations in some species, are considered secondary metabolites.
 These have diverse and numerous structures and are distributed among a very limited number of species in the plant kingdom.
-The number of structures described exceeds one hundred thousand (100,000) and the real number in nature is certainly much higher because so far, only 20-30% of plants have been studied in phytochemistry 3 .
+The number of structures described exceeds one hundred thousand (100,000) and the real number in nature is certainly much higher because so far, only 20-30% of plants have been studied in phytochemistry3.
 If ignored for a long time, their function in plants is attracting more and more attention because certain metabolites seem to have a key role in the protection of plants against herbivores and microbial infections, as attractants for pollinators.

-Secondary metabolites are also of particular interest due to their use as colorants, fibers, glues, oils, waxes, flavoring agents, drugs and perfumes, and they are considered to be potential sources of new natural medicines, antibiotics, insecticides and herbicides 4.
+Secondary metabolites are also of particular interest due to their use as colorants, fibers, glues, oils, waxes, flavoring agents, drugs and perfumes, and they are considered to be potential sources of new natural medicines, antibiotics, insecticides and herbicides4.

 Among the first natural products isolated from medicinal plants are the alkaloids.
 When they were first obtained from plant material during the early years of the 19th century, it was found that they contain nitrogenous bases which form salts with acids.
 The name of the alkaloid dates from the German pharmacist Meissner.
-They are chemically organic materials composed of carbon, hydrogen, nitrogen and oxygen 5.
+They are chemically organic materials composed of carbon, hydrogen, nitrogen and oxygen5.
 Due to their powerful biological activity, most of the known alkaloids, around 12,000, have been exploited as drugs, stimulants, narcotics, and poisons.
-Unlike most other types of secondary metabolites, the many classes of alkaloids have unique biosynthetic origins 6.
+Unlike most other types of secondary metabolites, the many classes of alkaloids have unique biosynthetic origins6.

 Studies of combinations of bioactive chemicals in general are increasingly described in the literature7.
-This strategy is indeed of great interest with a view to potential clinical applications, since it makes it possible to reduce the possible side effects of current treatments by reducing the dose of compound used8, thus also limiting the development of resistance phenomena 9.
-This approach would also reduce the essential quantity necessary for obtaining a therapeutic activity, this type of product is often known for having to be used at relatively high concentrations - and to circumvent the problem of their low absorption in the intestinal level, which usually limits their applications in concerning the treatment of certain systemic diseases ^{8,10}.
-This type of study has already proven its effectiveness by showing a good correlation between the synergies demonstrated in vitro and the clinical results obtained in the treatment of certain bacterial infections 11.
+This strategy is indeed of great interest with a view to potential clinical applications, since it makes it possible to reduce the possible side effects of current treatments by reducing the dose of compound used8, thus also limiting the development of resistance phenomena9.
+This approach would also reduce the essential quantity necessary for obtaining a therapeutic activity, this type of product is often known for having to be used at relatively high concentrations and to circumvent the problem of their low absorption in the intestinal level, which usually limits their applications in concerning the treatment of certain systemic diseases^{8,10}.
+This type of study has already proven its effectiveness by showing a good correlation between the synergies demonstrated in vitro and the clinical results obtained in the treatment of certain bacterial infections11.

-Thus during this work we proposed to carry out hemi synthesis reactions from alkaloid extracts prepared from the Mitracarpus Scaber plant to study the combinations of the compounds isolated on three (03) categories of germs (bacteria gram +; gram- and yeast) in order to offer biologically active drug alternatives.
+Thus, during this work, it was a question of carrying out hemi-synthesis reactions from alkaloid extracts prepared from the M. scaber plant to study the combinations of the compounds isolated from three (03) categories of germs (gram + bacteria; gram- and yeast) in order to offer biologically active drug alternatives.

-MATERIAL AND METHODS
+MATERIALS AND METHODS